Specifics

 East Grand Forks, MN 56721

 Please note that training and experience in other health care professions is NOT equivalent to nursing assistant skills.
-This includes but is not limited to certification in: Home Health Aid, Health Aid Worker, Social Work, EMT–Emergency Medical Technician, Paramedicine, Phlebotomy, Medical Assisting, Massage Therapy, Social Work, Occupational and Physical Therapy.
+This includes but is not limited to certification in Home Health Aid, Health Aid Worker, Social Work, EMT–Emergency Medical Technician, Paramedicine, Phlebotomy, Medical Assisting, Massage Therapy, Social Work, and Occupational and Physical Therapy.

 HLTH 1106 Medical Terminology

-Students must complete a 2 credit medical terminology course such as HLTH 1106 Medical Terminology with a “C” or higher grade OR test-out of the course.
+Students must complete a 2-credit medical terminology course such as HLTH 1106 Medical Terminology with a “C” or higher grade OR test out of the course.
 If you are a program candidate with a health background and believe you are competent in medical terminology, you may request to test out of this prerequisite.
 For information on the college policy regarding test-out please contact the college registrar (reference policy 3150P Credit for prior learning procedure Part F: Test Out).

 CPR Certification